nodejs/node-addon-api/README.md

 methods that allow callers to obtain the underlying N-API handles so direct calls to N-API and the use of the objects/methods provided by node-addon-api can be used together.
-For example, in order to be able to use an API for which the node-add-api does not yet provide a wrapper.
+For example, in order to be able to use an API for which the node-addon-api does not yet provide a wrapper.

 APIs exposed by node-addon-api are generally used to create and manipulate JavaScript values.
 Concepts and operations generally map